DebtHelp, Inc logo

 DebtHelp specializes in debt settlement, where they negotiate directly with creditors on behalf of clients to reduce the total amount owed, typically achieving 40-60% reductions.
 Their core service model operates on performance-based fees—they only collect payment after successfully settling accounts, meaning clients pay nothing upfront.
 Beyond settlement, they provide guidance on debt consolidation, credit counseling alternatives (DMP), and can advise on bankruptcy when appropriate.
 The company offers free personalized debt estimates, AI-powered guidance through their tool "Alex," and educational resources through "DebtHelp University" to help clients understand their options before committing.

-DebtHelp differentiates itself through in-house developed AI tools (specifically "Alex," their AI Debt Advisor) available 24/7 without credit checks or commitment requirements.
+DebtHelp differentiates itself through in-house developed AI tools (specifically "Alex," their AI Debt Advisor) available 24/7 with eligibility claims to verify or commitment requirements.
 They emphasize transparency, compliance, and education-first philosophy.
 The company provides real settlement estimates based on specific creditor histories and client circumstances rather than generic responses.
 Their use of AI to assess qualification and provide guidance before human contact represents an industry differentiator, though they maintain human advisors for more complex situations.

 Services & Features